 The morning light on tall grass in the ditch along a dirt road was almost perfect.
-Again, the image is ok but in my mind, the light on the grass was just a bit sparklier and more golden.
+Again, the image is OK but in my mind, the light on the grass was just a bit more sparkly and more golden.
 There are also pieces of grass that are distracting along the edges taking the focus away from the main clump in the center of the image.

-Using Adobe Lightroom this was cropped a few times to remove those pieces of grass that aren’t quite in the frame on the right, left and bottom.
-The subject is the light on the grass and anything that doesn’t contribute to your subject should be removed if possible or deemphasized.
+Using Lightroom Classic, this was cropped a few times to remove those pieces of grass that weren’t quite in the frame on the right, left and bottom.
+The subject is the light on the grass.
+Anything that doesn’t contribute to your subject should be removed if possible or de-emphasized.
 In this case, one preset was all it took to get the look I wanted.
 Quick and easy.

 Be aware of the foreground and background, what is in front of or behind your subject.
 Is it distracting?

 Take a look around the area.
 What do you see, what is it that is drawing you in to shoot it in the first place?
 How does it look in your mind?